 - Gravity – Newton asked himself why things fall down to Earth and not just fly off into space.
 He often explained gravity to people by using the example of an apple falling from the tree.
 He demonstrated that gravity is a force that is measurable and explainable through mathematics.

 - Fluids – Newton studied fluids and measured how they moved by measuring their viscosity and finding predictable properties to fluids.
 Fluids that have such properties are called Newtonian fluids.
+(Fluids that don't have these properties are referred to as non-Newtonian fluids.)

 - Optics – Newton studied how light was refracted through prisms and discovered that sunlight was a composition of all colours.
 He invented the refracting telescope.